chiangs/AcousticLiquidatorsHRMVCSQLCRUD/README.md

 **Under Construction**

 An employee management web-app for Human Resources department using a MAMP stack consisting of Java, the Spring MVC framework, and MySQL database technologies with CRUD functionality.
 This web-app implements session control, and has a MySQL database deployed to an Apache Tomcat 8 Server.
-This is also the first time where we attempted to constrain the project to pass the command object rather than fields between the .jsp-controller-DAO.
+This is also the first time where we strictly implementing Object-Relational Mapping (ORM) by passing the command object rather than individual database column values for operations between the .jsp-controller-DAO.
 The web-app is also mobile responsive and data can be viewed/manipulated with most popular mobile devices.
 The database was created with MySQL Workbench.

 This web-app is a collaborative project.
 The goal, milestone, and separation of roles/responsibilities are illustrated in the structure/flow chart image embedded in the README but can also be found in slideshow format in the root folder.
 (Acoustic Liquidators is a randomly selected team name which does not have any relation to the project itself.)